Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 Threshold semantics:

-- **DuplicateCommandThreshold**: Fails when the same SQL command text is executed **at least** this many times in a request, regardless of parameters.
+- **DuplicateCommandThreshold**: Fails when the same SQL command text is executed at least this many times in a request, regardless of parameters.
-- **DuplicateCommandWithParametersThreshold**: Fails when the same SQL command text **and** parameter values are executed **at least** this many times in a request.
+- **DuplicateCommandWithParametersThreshold**: Fails when the same SQL command text and parameter values are executed at least this many times in a request.
-- **ResultSetRowCountThreshold**: Fails when a command returns **more** rows than this value.
+- **ResultSetRowCountThreshold**: Fails when a command returns more rows than this value.

-You can also enable automatic assertions on every page change (enabled by default):
+Automatic assertions on page change are opt-in:

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.RunSqlQueryMonitoringAssertionOnAllPageChanges = true;
 ```

+`SqlQueryMonitoringAndAssertionOnPageChangeRule` is only evaluated when `RunSqlQueryMonitoringAssertionOnAllPageChanges` is `true`.
+When enabled, the built-in page-change hook uses follow-up-inclusive assertion to capture immediate async requests too.

-## Enabling/disable collection
+## Enabling/Disable Collection

 SQL query monitoring collection can be disabled for a test run.
-When disabled, the Orchard Core app does not register the SQL monitoring services or middleware, so there is no overhead and no summaries to assert.
+When disabled, the Orchard Core app does not register the SQL monitoring services or middleware, so there is no monitoring overhead and no summaries to assert.

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.EnableSqlQueryMonitoringCollection = false;
 ```

-## Filtering executions
+## Filtering Executions

-If a test environment runs some expected warm-up queries, you can ignore them while keeping the default assertions:
+If a test environment runs expected warm-up queries, you can ignore them while keeping the default assertions:

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.ExecutionFilter =